baoshan/fairy/README.md

   1. Tasks of a same groups need be processed in sequence.
   2. Each worker processes tasks in serial.
-  3. Worker spawns child process (e.g., a shell script) to handle the real job.

 **Fairy** takes a different approach than Message Groups.
 Instead of making all tasks of a same group be routed to the same consumer, **Fairy** route a task to